Keyu08/bird_feeder/README.md

 ## Running this project
 **Initiating VS Code**

-1. Click on the small green icon at the bottom left of your screen to access the SSH menu.
+1. Click on the small blue icon at the bottom left of your screen to access the SSH menu.
 2. Select + Add New SSH Host to add a new host.
 3. Enter ssh nvidia@x.x.x.x, replacing x.x.x.x.x with the IP address you usually use in Putty or terminal to connect to the Nano.
 4. Pick the first configuration file.